 To view Natural Hazard mapping layers for bushfire, flood and storm tides, or landslides visit the Redlands Coast Disaster Dashboard.

 Alexandra Hills is predominantly a residential area that encompasses large bushland areas to the east and south-west of the suburb.
-Located in the vicinity of Hanover Drive and Nanette Court is the Alexandra Hills Waste Water Treatment Plant and the Alexandra Hills Reservoir.
+Located in the vicinity of Hanover Drive and Nanette Court is the Cleveland Wastewater Treatment Plant and the Alexandra Hills Reservoir.
 Both of these pieces of critical infrastructure adjoin medium to high bushfire hazard land and if compromised would have significant impact on communities in the north of Redland City.
+The Greater Glider Conservation area between Windemere Road and Vienna Road is marked by a high bushfire hazard, which is bordered by residential properties and Redland Bay Road.

 Flood Prone, Storm Tide

-Landslide Hazard mapping indicates that Alexandra Hills has either no or low landslide risk.
+Landslide Hazard mapping indicates that Alexandra Hills has low landslide risk throughout the suburb due to the terrain of the area, with medium risks identified along Hilliards Creek at the boundary with Cleveland, and the Judy Holt Recreation Reserve and Birkdale Waste & Recycling Facility.
 The areas of low landslide risk are generally identified around the Alexandra Hills Reservoir and the surrounding residential estate east of Vienna Road and continuing further east to Sevenoaks Street and Teesdale Road.

-Critical infrastructure at the time of a disaster event includes utilities such as power, water, sewerage, telecommunications, gas and road and rail networks.
-Impacts of a disaster on these services may have far-reaching long-term affects for mainland communities.
+Critical infrastructure at the time of a disaster event includes utilities such as power, water, sewerage, telecommunications, gas,and road and rail networks.
+Impacts of a disaster on these services may have far-reaching long-term effects for mainland communities.

-The residential areas in Alexandra Hills have been established for many years and are connected to the sewer network which links into the Alexandra Hills Sewerage Treatment Plant, located to the east of Hanover Drive and adjacent to bushland identified as being a medium to high bushfire hazard.
+The residential areas in Alexandra Hills have been established for many years and are connected to the sewer network which links into the Cleveland Wastewater Treatment Plant, located east of Hanover Drive and west of the Redland Hospital, adjacent to bushland identified as being a medium to high bushfire hazard.

 The small number of acreage properties located in the south and north-east of the suburb are not sewered and rely on a mix of gravity-fed septic systems and on-site sewerage treatment plants located on the properties to manage the wastewater.
 The on-site sewerage treatment plants require electricity to function, therefore it is recommended that these systems have a back-up generator to cope with extended periods of power outages which can occur during severe weather events.